-However, that changed a few years back.
-Independent real estate brokerages now set their own REALTOR commission which they charge their clients.
+There was a time long ago when REALTOR commission rates were determined by the local real estate board or association.
+However, that changed quite a few years back.
+Independent real estate brokerages now set their own REALTOR commission charged to their clients.
 Having said this, many brokerages permit their sales people to choose their own real estate agent fees.
-They often insist, however, that their agents offer the cooperating brokerages, who represent buyers, a competitive real estate commission.
-In Ontario, a popular rate for the buyer brokerage is 2.5% plus applicable HST.
-This is determined by the seller and their REALTOR®, in compliance with the sales rep's brokerage policy, on an individual basis during client consultation.
+They often insist, however, that their agents offer the cooperating brokerages representing buyers a competitive real estate commission.
+It's sometimes but not always half of the total contractually agreed commission rate as determined by the seller and their agent in compliance with the brokerage's policy on an individual basis during client consultation.

 Currently, in Ontario at least, with the change in market conditions from a strong seller's market to a more balanced market, we're beginning to see higher REALTOR commission being offered occasionally to buyer agents in order to attract attention.

 Different brokerages may have different real estate commission policies, thus, a homeowner certainly has various options from which to choose.

 The old adage 'you get what you pay for' often holds true in this situation.
 A full service REALTOR® will usually provide full service in return.
 And a discount or flat fee brokerage usually provides a discounted minimal service.
 When deciding about realtor fees, think about ...

 The greater incentive you offer your listing agent, the greater chance your property will sell, not only because of the potential higher financial reward, but because they'll likely invest more of their own resources into the marketing of your property.

 Realtor commission is negotiable.
 But remember that your agent may decline your offer to list your property if they feel the compensation is insufficient relative to the risk involved.
 Agents work on spec, that is if (and it's often a big if) the property sells, they'll be rewarded for their efforts and risk and be compensated for their out of pocket expenses.